Share it

 We always say: ’’One layer more is better than one less’’.
 Wearing clothes in layers will help you keep your regular body temperature!

-* Some extra tips: You don’t want to forget a sunblock cream.
+You don’t want to forget a sunblock cream.
 The sun in the mountains can be very strong and UV rays are also much worse than in the city.
-Due to this reason, always take your sunblock cream with you!
+Hence, always have sunscreen at hand.
 During your ski lessons, you may also want to have some water or warm tea with you.
 It will keep you hydrated, while small snacks can keep your optimal energy level.